 Best line: “She has spunk / And he’s a literal drunk”

-The song itself is basically a nonentity, but the video is such a dead-on parody of prestige-cable credits sequences (specifically True Detective) that it’s hard not to rank it higher just on the basis of the visuals.
-There are also some great callbacks for longtime fans, including Joshy Bear getting stabbed and poison being poured into a drink from Cup of Boba.
+While the song itself is basically a nonentity, this video is such a dead-on parody of prestige-cable credits sequences (specifically, True Detective’s) that it’s hard not to rank it higher just on visuals.
+There are also some great callbacks for longtime fans, including Joshy Bear getting stabbed and a drink from Cup of Boba being spiked with poison.

 Best line: “Wearin’ high heels and a short skirt made of murder”